ajmwagar/stego/README.md

 <!--- Encoding and decoding of images/text/binary files into audio/photo/movie files-->
 - Cross platform (MacOS, Windows, Linux)
 - Encoding and decoding of images/text/binary files into photos (audio/video coming soon)
-- Fast and nearly undetectable encoding (to the human).
+- Fast and nearly undetectable encoding (to the human eye).
 - Smart `stdin`/`stdout` detection (try piping to `stego` instead of using `--txt`)
 - lossless decoding of data
 - Simple, stateless CLI